 Teresa Mosqueda has made a name for herself in her six years on Seattle City Council, and this year she’s seeking to make the jump to King County Council.
 From shepherding through JumpStart Seattle’s nearly $300 million in annual progressive revenue for housing, Green New Deal programs, and saving the City budget from severe pandemic cuts to championing land use reforms and Mandatory Housing Affordability (MHA) rezones, Mosqueda has been on the forefront of Council’s biggest initiatives during her tenure.

 Her message around her County Council run suggests she plans to continue taking on big policy battles — and winning if she can help it.
-The campaign rollout last week centered on tackling working family needs and focused on the “pillars” of transit, housing, child care, and health care and needed improvements she could help deliver at the County.
+The campaign rollout last week centered on tackling working family needs and focused on the “pillars” of transit, housing, child care, and health care.
 Last week we covered the campaign announcement, including a wide array of endorsements.
 This week we’re taking a closer look after following up with Mosqueda in an in-depth interview.